In this long-ass guide, I’m going to take you through the steps of understanding what a brand is and it isn’t so that you can strategize with clarity.

 Art will communicate a different message to many people, but graphic design is meant to communicate the same message over and over to many people.

-vii.
-Plan a website that turns visitors into super-fans
+☝🏽 vii.
+Plan a website that converts visitors into super fans.

 Keep it Simple, Stupid (KISS Principle)